 - Three-zone snare pad

 - One hi-hat pedal

 - Two cymbals and 12 training functions

 - One power adapter

 - One year warranty.

 These features are pretty standard for modern electronic drum kits.
-It does not, however, come with pads and cymbals.
+It does not, however, come with drum pedal and cymbals.